Austin Wrongful Death Lawyer

 Wrongful death means that a person’s “wrongful act, neglect, carelessness, unskillfulness, or default” causes the death of another person.
 Simply put, a wrongful death occurs when someone is killed in an accident.
 The death is not intentional, but rather a result of careless or negligent behavior.

-At Lorenz & Lorenz, LLP, our Austin personal injury attorneys have decades of experience handling wrongful death cases.
+At Lorenz & Lorenz, LLP, our Austin personal injury attorneys have decades of experience handling wrongful death cases near you.
 We’ve successfully recovered compensation for families of victims killed because of:

 - Car accidents

 - Pedestrian accidents

 - Truck accidents

 If someone else was negligent and caused your loved one’s death, you can pursue damages through a wrongful death claim.

 Only certain people will have the right to file a wrongful death lawsuit.
 Under Texas state law, this right is reserved for surviving: